-1. Write a Nanny Job Description
+Step 1: Write a Nanny Job Description

-Here are some typical duties you should expect from a nanny, regardless of your child’s age:
+As a guide, here are some typical duties you should expect from a nanny, regardless of your child’s age:

 - Generally caring for your child